Jack Coan

 Jack Christopher Coan (born December 8, 1998) is an American professional football quarterback for the Saskatchewan Roughriders of the Canadian Football League (CFL).
-He played college football for Wisconsin and Notre Dame.
+He played college football for the Wisconsin Badgers and Notre Dame Fighting Irish.

 Early life and college

-Born in Sayville, New York, Coan went to Sayville High School, and in 2017 he decided to commit to the University of Wisconsin to play football.
+Born in Sayville, New York, Coan went to Sayville High School, and in 2017 he decided to commit to the University of Wisconsin–Madison to play football.
 After three seasons Coan was finally the starter for Wisconsin, before suffering an injury that sidelined him for the whole of the 2020 season.
-He would announce his transfer as a graduate student to the University of Notre Dame, where he was subsequently named the starting quarterback.
-He would enter the 2022 NFL draft the following year.
+He announced his transfer as a graduate student to the University of Notre Dame, where he was subsequently named the starting quarterback.
+He entered the 2022 NFL draft the following year.